 Sustainable Urban Planning and Design at KTH

 The programme brings together students of architecture, planning, civil engineering and natural and social sciences.
 Students will be equipped with theoretical knowledge and professional tools that position them to act as critical links, joining multiple perspectives together in sustainable planning and design processes relevant in Sweden and worldwide.
 Coursework includes substantial time spent in studios and on projects that train students in practical skills as well as giving them deep understanding of planning and design practice.

-The programme offers three study profiles pursued through recommended course combinations, which represent different professional competences involved in sustainable urban planning and design.
+The programme offers three specialisations pursued through recommended course combinations, which represent different professional competences involved in sustainable urban planning and design.
 Students can also broaden their knowledge by making their own combinations of courses.
-During the programme, students interact across the profiles in courses and projects that foster a mutual exchange of knowledge and ideas.
+During the programme, students interact across the specialisations in courses and projects that foster a mutual exchange of knowledge and ideas.

 All students take part in the introduction course that presents the subject and deepens understanding of how practices of planning and design can enhance sustainable urban development.
-Following this course, students specialize in one of the profiles through a number of elective courses addressing different methodological, theoretical and practical aspects of urban design and planning.
+Following this course, students choose one of the specialisations with a number of elective courses addressing different methodological, theoretical and practical aspects of urban design and planning.
 The spring term includes a mandatory course which aims to develop students’ research skills within the scope of the programme.